 When Freddy joined us he had little speech and used gestures to communicate.
 The first few months of nursery were challenging for him.
 Unexpected or loud noises upset him so much he would cover his ears and lash out, sometimes banging his head.

 Freddy was also uncomfortable at nappy changing time – he disliked anyone other than his parents to tend to his personal care.
 Building relationships with staff and other children was hard for Freddy as he preferred to be alone.

 We made sure our staff had autism training to help us understand life from Freddy’s perspective.
-We spent time having in-depth conversations with Freddy’s parents and we carefully observed his interactions at nursery.
-This helped us understand what would trigger Freddy’s behaviour and how to plan for and meet his developmental needs.
+We spent time having in-depth conversations with his parents and we carefully observed his interactions at nursery.
+This helped us understand what would trigger his behaviour and how to plan for and meet his developmental needs.

 When Freddy left for school, two years later, his speech was fluent and he had built stable relationships with significant adults in his life.

 We are so proud of Freddy and how far he has come.

 “The staff here are fantastic.
 They always have time for you and give great advice.
 We also have a lot of laughs.
 I am very grateful for the time they have given to my little boy who has come on in leaps and bounds.
 Thank you, ladies.”
 Freddy’s mum.